0xdeface/YandexDNS/README.md

 # Yandex DNS API v2

-This script implements basic function to manage your DNS records with YandexPDD DNS API
+This script implements basic function to manage your DNS records YandexPDD DNS API
   - get records with query
   - update records with query
   - add new records